 Coffee style

-Felix's coffee offer reads polished and crowd-aware rather than aggressively niche.
-The menu spans classic espresso drinks, proprietary non-dairy milks, tonics, chai, mocha, and the sort of signature combinations that are meant to feel luxurious without tipping into novelty for its own sake.
-That makes the shop less of a strict filter bar and more of an all-day café where coffee quality matters, but where the full experience includes pastry, plated food, and a sense of occasion.
+The coffee offer is polished and crowd-aware rather than aggressively niche.
+You get the expected espresso run, but also proprietary non-dairy milks, tonics, mocha, chai, and signature drinks that lean luxurious without collapsing into gimmickry.
+This is less a strict brew bar than an all-day cafe where coffee quality matters, but where pastry, plated food, and atmosphere are expected to carry equal weight.

 What people go for